 This challenge encourages you to explore dividing a three-digit number by a single-digit number.

 Can you work out the arrangement of the digits in the square so that the given products are correct?
 The numbers 1 - 9 may be used once and once only.

 There were 22 legs creeping across the web.
 How many flies?
 How many spiders?

-Use the information to work out how many gifts there are in each
+Using the statements, can you work out how many of each type of rabbit there are in these pens?

 How would you count the number of fingers in these pictures?

 Can you each work out the number on your card?
 What do you notice?
 How could you sort the cards?